Contact Lens Care

 Children's Eye Health

 How long does it take to get used to contacts

 Medically reviewed by Alastair Lockwood on 17 December 2020

 Switching to contact lenses can be daunting at first, as many people expect a lengthy adjustment period when they move from glasses to contacts.

 The adjustment period for new contacts varies from person to person.
 It also depends on the type of prescription and contact lenses prescribed.
 You'll find that most soft contact lenses only take a few days for your eyes to adjust to.
 Whether they’re made from hydrogel or silicone hydrogel, soft contact lenses allow for a smooth and seamless transition.

-If you already wear contacts adjusting to a new type of contact may also take some time.
+If you already wear contacts lenses, adjusting to a new type of contact lens may also take some time.
 You may find that you experience a crisper and clearer vision by swapping to a new type of lens.
 There are a huge selection of new contact lenses on the market.
 Don't be afraid to try these as they could offer you a more comfortable wear.